scarf005/Marisa/README.md

 ### Recommended Mods

-- [SuperFastMode](https://github.com/Skrelpoid/SuperFastMode) : speeding up the game,making the gameplay lightning fast
+- [SuperFastMode](https://github.com/Skrelpoid/SuperFastMode): speed up the game, make gameplay lightning fast
-- [BetterRewardsMod](https://github.com/Skrelpoid/BetterRewardsMod) : adding a choice at Neow that reward you depending on the score of your last run
+- [BetterRewardsMod](https://github.com/Skrelpoid/BetterRewardsMod): adds a choice at Neow that rewards you depending on the score of your last run